Shansh/intro-r-lifesci/README.Rmd

-# Introduction to R and Bioconductor
+# Introduction to R for Life Scientists

 * EDIT: Insert information about course.
 * EDIT: Link to slides (<http://stephenturner.us/slides>)